-Gigaset has defined resource efficiency goals for itself for 2021.
+Gigaset has defined resource efficiency goals for itself for 2022.
 In the area of energy management, they comprise mainly the reduction of electricity consumption and the purchase of electricity (CO2 emission factor for purchased electricity).
 In the area of internal logistics, they include reduction of waste quantities and lowering of diesel fuel consumption for internal logistics transport.

-To reduce consumption and emission from the company car fleet Gigaset revised its company car policy in 2021; it now authorizes top management to choose hybrid vehicles as company cars.
+To reduce fuel consumption and emissions from the fleet of company cars, Gigaset revised its company car policy in 2021; it now authorizes top management to choose hybrid vehicles as company cars.
 For this purpose, corresponding incentives were created in which, for example, the maximum allowable gross list price for hybrid vehicles is higher than for diesel vehicles.
-The objectives and measures can be found in Criterion 11 "Usage of natural resources."
+The objectives (see detailed objectives in Chapter 3) and measures can be found in Criterion 11 "Usage of natural resources."
 The Environmental Protection Officer identifies the material sustainability aspects in Criterion 2 (Materiality) and the risks indicated in Criterion 11 in the usage of natural resources with regard to the effects on the environment, the company's specific situation and the indicators that are generally deemed to be important.
 An overarching management plan is pursued through the application of ISO 14001.
-The concept for achieving the environmental goals is implemented as part of the ISO 14001 environmental management system, in which all environmental aspects and the potential savings associated with them are evaluated annually.
-The resulting goals are presented in the annual management review to the management and implemented in projects as an environmental program in the current year.
-Statements on environmental relevance and ecological effects on the activities of Gigaset AG can be derived directly from the results and the associated reports and project status sheets.
-Goals and projects are also reported in the CDP and are publicly available.
-The discussion of the results from this environmental program is also part of the management review.
-This process is described in procedural instructions for the implementation of the ISO requirements.
+The concept for achieving environmental goals is implemented within the scope of the ISO 14001 environmental management system, in which all environmental aspects and the related potential savings are evaluated every year.
+The goals resulting from this evaluation are presented to the management every year in the Management Review and are being implemented in projects under an environmental program in the current year.
+The results and the related reports and project status updates are used directly to formulate statements on environmental relevance and ecological effects on the activities of Gigaset AG.
+Objectives and projects are reported, moreover, in the CDP and are available for public view.
+A discussion of the results of this environmental program is also an integral part of the Management Review.